victoriacheng15/victoriacheng15.vercel.app/src/content/post/react-hooks-usestate.md

 export default App;
 ```

-The first variable `count` is the initial value. `setCount` is a function that update the initial value.
+The first variable `count` is the initial value. `setCount` is a function that updates the initial value.

 If you are confused or fairly new to React.
-Think this like JavaScript.
+Think of this like JavaScript.

 ```js
 const button = document.querySelector("button");